Whiteknight/whiteknight.github.com/stage/imcc_call_graph.md

 it's call graph is prepared for it.

 Fourth, we shouldn't be updating Parrot's `interp->initial_pf` or `interp->code` fields.
-This function should either take a fresh packfile to use or it should create a fresh one, populate it, and return it without ever storing temporary values in the interpreter.
+I'm going to keep repeating this phrase like...well, a parrot.
+These functions should either take a fresh packfile to use or it should create a fresh one, populate it, and return it without ever storing temporary values in the interpreter or storing global values, or whatever.
 This is a subject for another post, but it's probably the most important thing I say today.

 The next two functions on our grand tour, `IMCC_compile_pasm_s` and `IMCC_compile_pir_s` are used only from the function `src/embed.c:Parrot_compile_string`.
 That function isn't used anywhere in the Parrot repo besides in some examples and tests for the old embedding API.
+I don't know if any of our embedders or extenders are using `Parrot_compile_string`, but I can guarantee that it is going to be [deleted][embed_deprecation] eventually (Don't worry, it will be replaced with something nice before I try to rip it out).
 Besides the names and the fact that these do not perform any error handling, these two functions are nearly identical to `imcc_compile_pasm_ex` and `imcc_compile_pir_ex` above, so I won't go into any more details about them.
-Expect these functions, and `Parrot_compile_string` to be deleted as soon as we're allowed to under the deprecation policy.
+Expect these functions to disappear as soon as `Parrot_compile_string` does.

     IMCC_compile_pasm_s
     IMCC_compile_pir_s
         imcc_compile (seen above)
             compile_string (seen above)
         (return error message to caller instead of throwing exception)

 Finally we have `imcc_compile_file`.
-The difference between this function and `imcc_compile_pir_ex` and `imcc_compile_pasm_ex` from above is that this function compiles a file from a given file name, instead of compiling a string directly.
-That's the only difference, but as we will see, almost all of the code here is faithfully duplicated from `imcc_compile`, and almost all of the functionality is duplicated from `imcc_run`.
+The difference between this function and `imcc_compile_pir_ex` and `imcc_compile_pasm_ex` from above is that this function compiles a file from a given file name instead of compiling a string directly.
+That's the only difference and as we will see almost all of the code here is faithfully duplicated from `imcc_compile`.
+Almost all of the functionality is duplicated from `imcc_run`.

     imcc_compile_file
         (setup reentrant compile)